Charity shops in Bury

 The nearest city with specialist precious-metal buyers is Manchester, around 9 miles south and roughly a 30 to 40 minute trip by road or tram.
 That journey ties up a volunteer and removes valuable donations from the shop while they are away.

 The prepaid postal route avoids the trip altogether.
 You request a label, pack the items securely, and either book a collection or drop the parcel at a Post Office, all without leaving the shop unstaffed.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Spotting value in Bury donations